What is the democracy futures project?

 Stage timeframe: Late Summer 2024 – Early Winter 2025

-Participants will use these tools to imagine some creative future possibilities for US democracy by 2050.
-The purpose of this stage is to begin building skills and identifying techniques to develop democracy funders’ capacity to think expansively about the future.
+The purpose of this stage was to begin building skills and identifying techniques to develop democracy funders’ capacity to think expansively about the future.
+An in-person workshop was held on October 7-8 and a summary and report-out is available here.

 Stage timeframe: Late Winter 2025 – Spring 2025